SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/concat_function.rst

 CONCAT function
 **************************

-Concatenates one or more strings, or concatenates one or more binary values.
+Concatenates one or more strings, string arrays or concatenates one or more binary values.

 Syntax
 ==========